GeanoFee/GeanoFee/README.md

 ## 📈 Status & Roadmap
 * **Official Status:** Core modules are fully approved and available in the FoundryVTT setup menu.
-* **Current Focus:** Polishing upcoming "outside the box" projects and ensuring deep integration with existing community standards like Monk's Active Tile Triggers.
+* **Current Focus:** Predictive "Just-in-Time" data hydration and deep integration with community standards like Monk's Active Tile Triggers.

----

 ## 💬 Connect with me
 Found a bug or have a cool idea?
 Open an **Issue** in the respective repository or find me on the official FoundryVTT Discord!